tedneward/NewardAssociatesWebsite/content/articles.md

 Ted's been writing articles, books and white papers since the early '90s, covering a span of technologies and topics that includes C++ in the early days, to Java and .NET more recently, to psychology, philosophy, and virtual machine internals.

 All of the articles below are predominantly in reverse-chronological order, gathered by periodical.
+Sadly, due to the passage of time and the entropy of the business world, some of these pieces are no longer available on the Internet.

 ### MSDN Magazine